-Kendrick School hosts a biennial ‘Design Your Future’ event in collaboration with the ‘Learning to Work’ charity which gives students from Year 9 to Year 13 the opportunity to meet potential future employers and discuss possible career paths with a wide-ranging choice of delegates.
+Our ‘Design Your Future’ event is a collaboration with the ‘Learning to Work’ charity which gives students from Year 9 to Year 13 the opportunity to meet potential future employers and discuss possible career paths with a wide-ranging choice of delegates.

 'Wheelie' Fun Business Challenge